-Italian prosecutor seeks life for US men charged with murder
+Italian prosecutor seeks life in prison for Americans charged with murder

-The defense will make its closing arguments beginning March 18, before the court decides the verdict and sentence.
+The defense is scheduled to make its closing arguments beginning March 18, before the court decides the verdict and sentence.

+A lawyer for Elder said he was not surprised the prosecutor requested life sentences.

+“Unfortunately, we didn’t expect anything different, given the anomalies we have seen in the course of this investigation directed at portraying facts in a different way from the way they evolved,’’ defense lawyer Renato Borzone said.

-The two Americans were on vacation in Rome when they were confronted by a pair of plainclothes Carabinieri officers at what the pair believed was going to be a meeting with the go-between in a cocaine deal that had gone bad.
+The two Americans were on vacation in Rome when they were confronted by a pair of plainclothes Carabinieri officers at what the vacationers believed was going to be a meeting with the go-between in a cocaine deal that had gone bad.

-Elder has claimed self-defense, testifing this month that he stabbed the victim because he feared he was being strangled by a thug.
+Elder has claimed self-defense, testifying this month that he stabbed the victim because he feared he was being strangled by a thug.

 Cerciello Rega, 35, and his partner had been assigned to respond to what prosecutors allege was a small-scale extortion attempt by the Americans, after the friends had paid for cocaine that they did not receive.
 In reprisal, the Americans snatched the go-between’s knapsack with his phone inside and set up a rendezvous to exchange it for the 80 euros ($96) they had lost in the bad drug deal.